 Up until now all the larger iPad models have used the micro SIM form factor, which is common across many other devices.
 However the iPad Air now utilises the nano SIM first introduced with the iPad Mini.

-SIM cards can be cut down to fit the smaller sizes but if you'd rather not attempt this speak to your network provider about a nano replacement - this should be free, or very cheap.
+SIM cards can be cut down to fit the smaller sizes but if you'd rather not attempt this speak to your network provider about a nano replacement - this should be free.

 This chart shows which types of SIM are compatible with the various iPad models: